marinakuznetcova/marina.github.io/index.md

 <h3>Get in touch</h3>

 If you have something to say.
-If you want to see what I do.<br>
+If you want to see what I do.
 If you're simply curious.
 Feel free.
 Always.

 Twitter: <a href="https://twitter.com/mrnkzntcv">@mrnkzntcv</a><br>
 GitHub: <a href="https://github.com/marinakuznetcova">marinakuznetcova</a><br>